Nagamuthu-p/Tailwind-components/README.md

 # Tailwind-components

-If You this component we need to install tailwind css npm i tailwindcss
+If You need this component we need to install tailwind css npm i tailwindcss